lepisma/tufte.js/README.md

 The key idea is to create an ultra minimal library for simple clutter-free visualizations.
 At places, I have relied on the possibility of interactiveness to deviate from the *default* Tufte style which helps in removing more *ink*.
-In case some of the ink is missing, its because either they are in plan or I have actuall missed them (because of my narrow use case) or they are better suited to a visualization apt for *small data*, like a table.
+In case some of the *required* data ink is missing, its because either they are in plan or I have actually missed them (because of my narrow use case) or they are better suited to a visualization apt for *small data*, like a table.